dup0630/param-ext-mcgill-phac/README.md

     ```bash
     pip install -r requirements.txt
     ```
+    **Note:** This project requires chromadb==0.6.3 Newer versions (e.g. 1.x.x) introduce breaking changes that are not yet supported by this pipeline.
+Updating to ChromaDB 1.x is a possible next step.
 2. **API credentials:** Keys and endpoints for Azure Document Intelligence and OpenAI deployments should be set as environment variables.
 Alternatively, these may be stored in a `.env` file.
 An example template:

     ```python